michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.3.0 =
+- Added the Allowed HTML Tag Attributes option and the Allowed Inline CSS Properties option in the Misc setting page.

 = 3.2.4 - 12/13/2015 =
-- Fixed an issue that unit preview could not be displayed without resaving the site permalink options after setting a custom unit preview post type slug.
+- Fixed an issue that unit preview could not be displayed without re-saving the site permalink options after setting a custom unit preview post type slug.
 - Fixed a bug that a `View` action link was inserted in different post type listing table when a custom unit preview post type slug was set.
 - Fixed a bug in the contextual products widget that the Credit Link option was not displayed properly.
 - Fixed an issue of a fatal error `Maximum function nesting level of 'x' reached` when the server enables the XDebug extension and sets a low value for the `xdebug.max_nesting_level` option.